lilythepan320/FNF-Feather-Patches/.assets/docs/HOW-2-PATCH.md

 In order to get started with Patches, you **must** have a repository on your desired project folder, if you don't, you can easily open up a Command Prompt/Terminal and type `git init` in order to initialize an empty repository

+- If you came from the [Submissions](SUBMISSIONS.md) section, you can just ignore this

 to Apply a Patch to your repository, simply get the file of the patch you want to apply, move it to your project's root folder, and on your Command Prompt Window, type `git apply NAME-OF-THE-FILE.patch`

 this will change all files that need to be modified in the source code